• Skip to primary navigation

 Save Recipe

-When I was studying in France years ago, my then-boyfriend, now-husband met me in Paris where he had leased a car.
-We drove all over west France and along the Mediterranean, enjoying great meals — on a budget.
-I think we allotted ourselves $10/person/day for all meals.
-On our recent trip to Great Britain with six kids in two, we averaged $15/person/day for all meals.
-Considering the cost of inflation, that’s not too shabby.
+When I was studying in France years ago, Bryan and I drove all over western France and along the Mediterranean, enjoying great meals — on a budget.
+I think we allotted ourselves $10/person/day for all meals and we never went hungry.

 Eating on a Budget While Traveling

 We use a mix of these strategies for eating on a budget while traveling.
 It depends on the day, where we are, what options are available, how tired we are, how much time we have to be creative, and how our budget is trending.
-If we’ve been pinching pennies for many days in a row and our budget allows for it, we have no qualms about spending more on a more luxurious meal.

 Pack your own.

 Packing salads and sandwiches for a day at the beach or taking freezer meals along on the journey when we’re traveling in state allows me still to have a vacation and do my own cooking.
+And make ahead camping meals can save the day!

 Even for foreign travel, packing a few snacks for the plane helps stave off hunger and protects us from astronomical airport prices.